-My husband and son are headed to Disney World this month.
-I can’t go, I’m so jealous!
+My husband and son are headed to Disney World recently.
+I didn’t go, I’m so jealous!
 Disney World in October is one of my all-time favorite trips!
 I can’t believe that when I asked my teenage son if I could make him a Haunted Mansion inspired t-shirt that he said “yes”.
 Then I asked him if he would actually wear it and he said “yes” too.

 For my husband, I used my Welcome Foolish Mortals (that I used for the lanterns in this post) and put it on a gray t-shirt.

-Okay, so how do you make a shirt?
+Okay, so how do you make a t-shirt?

 First, you need to know what you want on your shirt.
 The Cricut Design space is FULL of lots of fun images that would be perfect for t-shirts.